High Contrast Mode:

 Once an electronic artwork file is submitted by a client, traditional offset printing requires the creation of physical printing plates from the electronic files.
 These plates are then used to apply the inked images to a rubber blanket which then presses the images onto the paper.
 However, digital printing bypasses the intermediate step of plate creation and transfers the electronic files directly onto the paper.

-Offset printing also requires a lengthy set-up process to ensure the press is operating at peak efficiency.
+Offset printing also requires an initial set-up process to ensure the press is operating at peak efficiency.
 Because of the time and expense associated with this upfront set-up and the creation of printing plates, offset printing is not an efficient choice for shorter production runs.

 However, since digital printing does not use printing plates or require upfront calibration, it has emerged as the quicker and more cost-effective solution for shorter production runs.
 As such, digital printing has become almost synonymous with short run printing.